 Filters are unique to digital painting in terms of complexity, and their part of the painting pipeline.
 Some artists only use filters to adjust their colors a little.
 Others, using Filter Layers and Filter Masks use them to dynamically update a part of an image to be filtered.
 This way, they can keep the original underneath without changing the original image.
 This is a part of a technique called ‘non-destructive’ editing.

-Filters can be accessed via the Filter menu.
-Krita has two types of filters: Internal, and G’MIC filters.
+Filters can be accessed via the Filters menu.
+Krita has two types of filters: Internal and G’MIC filters.

 Internal filters are often multithreaded, and can thus be used with the filter brush or the adjustment filters.